 Where does the AC condensation drain to?

 In North Texas, the “inside” part of the air conditioning unit is usually located in the attic.
 If not, it is probably in a closet inside the house.
-Most houses built within the last 30 to 40 years have a special drain that collects all of that condensed water from the air-conditioning unit and pipes it to the drain pipes underneath a lavatory sink or in the wall to a tub drain.
+Most houses built within the last 30 to 40 years have a special drain that collects condensed water from the air-conditioning unit and pipes it to the drain pipes underneath a lavatory sink or in the wall to a tub drain.

 This drain is called the primary air-conditioning condensate drain line.
-If it gets clogged, then the condensation water backs up into the air conditioning unit and goes into the secondary emergency drain pan or drain line.
+If it gets clogged, the condensation water backs up into the air conditioning unit and goes into the secondary emergency drain pan or drain line.

 What happens when the condensation drain gets clogged?